What is Cloud ERP?

-Let’s start with a term that many have heard of, but a few may not know exactly what it means.
-ERP or Enterprise Resource Planning, is at its simplest form, a software that integrates all areas of your business.
-It integrates the back-office; accounting and finance, with the front office; sales, marketing, customer relationship management (CRM), and web store; the purchasing department and warehouse, including inventory, shipping and receiving; and finally production and manufacturing.
+Let’s start with a term that many have heard of, but a few may not know what it means.
+ERP or Enterprise Resource Planning is, at its simplest form, a software that integrates all areas of your business.
+It integrates the back-office; accounting and finance, with the front office; sales, marketing, customer relationship management (CRM), and web store; the purchasing department and warehouse, including inventory, shipping and receiving; and finally, production and manufacturing.
 It is the automation of your entire business managed in one single place.

 Now let’s bring the cloud piece of the Cloud ERP puzzle into play.
-Cloud-based computing, also referred to as Software as a Service (SaaS), provides access to software, server, storage and other computing system resources in data centers accessed using the internet or private network via a web browser.
-It allows you to access your business and ERP software on any device that has access to the internet.
+Cloud-based computing, also referred to as Software as a Service (SaaS), provides access to Software, servers, storage, and other computing system resources in data centers accessed using the internet or private network via a web browser.
+It allows you to access your business and ERP software on any device with access to the internet.

-These two puzzle pieces come together to form Cloud ERP, a modern business solution for small and medium-sized businesses (SMB) to get a full function of applications reasonably priced without the expenditure and maintenance cost of hardware and software.
-Next, we will take a look at some of the other pieces of the Cloud ERP puzzle and the value a modern Cloud ERP system brings to your company.
+These two puzzle pieces come together to form Cloud ERP, a modern business solution for small and medium-sized businesses (SMB) to get a full function of applications reasonably priced without the expenditure and maintenance cost of hardware and Software.
+Next, we will look at some of the other pieces of the puzzle and the value a modern Cloud ERP system brings to your company.

 Advantages and Benefits of Cloud ERP

 Costs are predictable.
-With Cloud ERP everything is included in your subscription, and you’re no longer getting surprise maintenance, hardware, upgrade and support costs, which allows you to predict monthly and annual costs easily.
+With Cloud ERP, you’re no longer getting surprise maintenance; hardware, upgrades, and support fees are all included in your subscription, allowing you to predict monthly and annual expenses easily.

 Access from Anywhere and from Any Device

-With more of the modern workforce constantly on the go or working remotely, Cloud ERP gives companies the the ability to access data anytime and from wherever you are working.
-All the while, still having security features needed to determine which employees have access to data and when.
-The modern workforce is always on the go, and your Cloud ERP system should be able to accommodate when and where you want to work.
+With more of the modern workforce always on the go or working remotely, Cloud software gives companies the ability to access data anytime and from wherever you are working—still having security features needed to determine which employees have access to data and when.
+The modern workforce is always on the go, and your system should accommodate when and where you want to work.

 Reduced or Eliminated IT and Hardware Costs

-Cloud ERP software, servers, and other expensive hardware are no longer required.
-You are allowing your business not only to keep your hardware budget down, but shift your IT department to focus on different parts of the company.
+The Software, servers, and other expensive hardware are no longer required.
+You are allowing your business not only to keep your hardware budget down but shift your IT department to focus on different parts of the company.

-A benefit of a Cloud ERP is the architecture it’s built upen, allowing it to be customized or configured to adapt to an organization’s unique needs, without having to blow your budget.
-This allows for a connected business that gives you one source of the truth rather than having to operate on multiple applications and piecing them together.
+A benefit of a Cloud ERP is the architecture it’s built upon, allowing it to be customized or configured to adapt to an organization’s unique needs without having to blow your budget.
+Thus, it will enable a connected business to give you one source of the truth rather than operate on multiple applications and piecing them together.

-Most Cloud ERP software offers flexible deployment options because a modern ERP system is often web-based.
+Most Cloud-based ERP offers flexible deployment options because a modern ERP system is often web-based.
 It allows you to have the deployment choice you’re comfortable with, but the flexibility and technology of a modern ERP system.
-With Cloud ERP software like Acumatica, you have the option of Software as a Service model (SaaS), a private cloud model, or a traditional on premise model.
+With Cloud ERP software like Acumatica, you have the option of Software as a Service model (SaaS), a private cloud model, or a traditional on-premise model.

-With a Cloud ERP solution, you can quickly scale to a larger or smaller system as your business needs change, or even as seasons change.
+With a Cloud solution, you can quickly scale to a larger or smaller system as your business needs change or even as seasons change.
 Without a modern system, this can be expensive and cumbersome.
-A seasonal business needs to keep cost down during slower months, Acumatica allows business to scale up or down their resource level throughout the year.
+A seasonal business needs to keep the cost down during slower months.
+Acumatica allows businesses to scale up or down their resource level throughout the year.

 Upgrades are part of the Software as a service (SaaS) model, you can schedule upgrades, and they can be performed automatically outside of your regular business hours.
 With legacy ERP systems, upgrades can be expensive and a significant event that can slow down your operation.